avajs/typescript/README.md

 AVA searches your entire project for `*.js`, `*.cjs`, `*.mjs` and `*.ts` files (or other extensions you've configured).
 It will ignore such files found in the `rewritePaths` targets (e.g. `build/`).
 If you use more specific paths, for instance `build/main/`, you may need to change AVA's `files` configuration to ignore other directories.

+## ES Modules

+When used with AVA 4, if your `package.json` has configured `"type": "module"`, or you've configured AVA to treat the `js` extension as `module`, then `@ava/typescript` will import the output file as an ES module.
+Note that this is based on the *output file*, not the `ts` extension.

 ## Add additional extensions

 You can configure AVA to recognize additional file extensions.
 To add (partial†) JSX support: